-- 1. Profits of an enterprise of a Contracting State from the operation of ships or aircraft in international traffic shall be taxable only in that State. - 2.
-For the purposes of this Article, profits from the operation of ships or aircraft in international traffic shall include profits derived from the rental on a bare boat basis of ships or aircraft used in international traffic, if such profits are incidental to the profits to which the provisions of paragraph 1 apply. - 3.
-Profits of an enterprise of a Contracting State from the use or rental of containers (including trailers, barges and related equipment for the transport of containers) used for the transport in international traffic of goods or merchandise shall be taxable only in that State.

-4. The provisions of paragraph 1 shall also apply to profits from the participation in a pool, a joint business or an international operating agency.
+- 1. Profits derived from the operation of ships engaged in international traffic shall be taxable only in the Contracting State in which the ships are registered or by which they are documented. - 2.
+Profits derived by an enterprise of a Contracting State from the operation of aircraft in international traffic shall be taxable only in that State. - 3.
+Profits derived by an enterprise of a Contracting State from the use or rental of containers (including trailers and related equipment for the transport of containers) used in international traffic shall be taxable only in that State. - 4.
+The provisions of paragraphs 1 and 2 of this Article shall also apply to profits from the participation in a pool, a joint business or an international operating agency.